CoopHive/markdown-converter/README.md

 👉 Controlled by: `config/evaluation.yml`

-Change models, query text, and DBs to query in the config.
-Extend `evaluation_agent.py` to plug in new evaluation strategies or ranking heuristics.
+**Customize:**

+- Modify the evaluation query and model in the config
+- Add your own ranking logic inside `evaluation_agent.py`

 ### 🧱 DB Creator (db_creator_main.py)